Image

 Phase N/A

-• Study Length: Monitoring happens during surgery.
+• Study Length: Monitoring occurs during surgery, which lasts more than 2 hours.

 Study details